jlgoh/stockeer/README.md

 ## Features

 Stockeer is a minimalistic application that allows users to search for stock market data, view these data in easy-to-understand Candlestick charts and create a watchlist for stocks to monitor.<br/>
-Stockeer provides user-friendly features like Google OAuth Sign-In and search suggestions.
+Stockeer provides user-friendly features like Google OAuth Sign-In and search suggestions.<br/>
+<sub><sup>Due to API limitations, NASDAQ securites are updated every 24 hours, at stock market closing time.</sup></sub>

 ## Tech Stack Used